 PostOnce offers a REST API for programmatic access — you can create posts, manage accounts, and upload media from your own code or automation tools.
 This is useful for developers, agencies with custom workflows, or anyone connecting their scheduler to other systems.

-Publer offers integrations through Zapier and has a Chrome extension for quick sharing from the browser.
-They don't currently expose a public REST API.
+Publer also offers an API (on higher tiers) along with Zapier integrations and a Chrome extension for quick sharing from the browser.

 PostOnce integrates directly with Canva, Google Drive, and Dropbox for media imports.
 Publer has its own media library and a built-in image editor, plus Canva integration.